jdevlabs/JCatalog/_posts/2015-01-12-Sultanat-Girls-Hostel.md

 *  **Meal** - Tiffin system , cook to be provided soon

-*  Visitor room for parents
+*  Visitor's room for parents